 Sickle Cell and Thalassemia

 The survey closed on 21 August 2017.
-We will update this page once results are publically available.
 Thank you to all who participated in our engagement exercise.

 Some of the help and support for Sickle Cell and Thalassemia is paid for by the CCG.
 Some of it is paid for by other NHS organisations.
 We asked you about the help and support that the CCG may need to pay for.
 We asked for your views (via a survey) as patients and members of the public about the following: